Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-Implement the "Attached" line from the PC104 to inhibit the transmitter, if necessary.

 On the CubeSat standard, do we need to be able to operate as board 0?
 That affects board layout.